CDan26/ConvenienceSystem/README.md

 ConvenienceSystem

-This project is a simple project for ConvenienceSystems (Getränkekassen, z.B.).
+This project is a simple project for ConvenienceSystems (Getraenkekassen, z.B.).

 The Project is written in C# and uses Xamarin.Android for the App.